icopy-site/awesome-cn/docs/awesome/awesome-vue.md

 - [Vue.js Jobs - VueJobs](https://vuejobs.com/) - A Vue.js job portal to hire or get hired for all your Vue.js jobs.
 - [Vue.js Interview Questions](https://github.com/sudheerj/vuejs-interview-questions) - A List of 300 VueJS Interview Questions and Answers
-- [Prokarman Resume Builder](https://prokarman.com/) - A Free Resume Builder for crafting resumes for your dream job.

 ### Community